Cart

 Jackfruit description and taste

-The jackfruit is one of the largest fruits in the world, weighing up to 30 kg.
+The jackfruit is one of the largest edible fruits in the world, with some varieties of jackfruit weighing as much as 30 kg.
 A spiky, green or yellowish-green skin covers the fruit.
 The flesh is yellow and divided into bulb-like segments or the carpels.

 There are two major division among different jackfruit varieties with regards to the ripe fruit quality.
 They are soft and firm varieties, or the koozha or the varikka as they say in the local vernacular.
 In the soft variety, the carpels become soft when ripe.
 They are usually more fibrous too.
 The firm ones are usually the table fruit varieties.
 For someone not very familar with this division, always opt for the firm carpel varieties for planting.

-The fruit has a sweet, tropical flavour and is commonly used in a variety of dishes, including curries, stews, and desserts.
-Fried Jackfruit is a popular snack.
-The seeds are also edible, and are commonly roasted or boiled.
-The fruit is a good source of fibre, vitamin C, and other nutrients.
+Jackfruit has a sweet, tropical flavour and is used in a variety of ways.
+Fried jackfruit is a popular snack.
+The seeds are also edible and are commonly roasted or boiled.
+The fruit is a good source of fibre, which makes it an ingredient for weight loss preparations.

 Jackfruit is found to be a good for dibetic patients and there are patented products available in the market made of dried and powdered jackfruit.